adamrogoyski/tetris/README.md

 The graphics are 7 32x32-pixel blocks created with GNU Gimp, a wall image created with GNU Gimp, and the TETЯIS logo due to the free font used not having the Я character.

+The game is intentionally harder than other Tetris implementations.
+The level increases every 3 lines instead of 10.
+Lines are tracked, but there's no score.
+Embrace the inevitability of losing.